Q. What is an Emergency Medical Technician?

 A. The Emergency Medical Technician program is offered every semester at the Medical and Homestead Campus.
 These courses are offered at the Medical Campus on a Monday/Wednesday or Tuesday/Thursday combination during the evening hours.
 Additionally, the Medical Campus offers this program as an afternoon/evening offering on Fridays.
 At the Homestead Campus, these courses are offered on a Tuesday/Thursday combination during the evening hours.
 A completed application packet is required at the time of registration.
 Registration is done on a first come, first serve basis.

 Q. What are the application requirements?

-A. To be eligible for the Emergency Medical Technician program you must be a current student at Miami Dade College and have successful all levels of college prep through the Computerized Placement Test (CPT) or successfully completed the all levels of college prep coursework or higher to be eligible for these classes.
+A. To be eligible for the Emergency Medical Technician program you must be a current student at Miami Dade College and must see our EMS advisor to determine if you are required to take the (P.E.R.T.)
+Postsecondary Education Readiness Test or successfully completed the all levels of college prep coursework or higher to be eligible for these classes.

 Q. What are the admissions/selection criteria?